Spring Food: 100 Healthy Spring Recipes Featuring In Season Produce

 What’s not to love about Spring?
 The fresh air, colorful blooms and sunny rain showers can bring a smile to anyone’s face as winter’s grasp starts to thaw.

 Spring officially starts March 20th and some of our favorite ingredients are just waiting to blossom!
-While nutritious leafy greens like arugula, collard greens and spinach thankfully grow year round to get us through winter, I for one am ready for an influx of some more in season, local produce options.
+While nutritious leafy greens like arugula, collard greens and spinach thankfully grow year round to get us through winter, I for one am ready for an influx of some more in season, local and colorful produce options.

 There’s nothing like getting fresh fruits and vegetables from your local farmer’s market or CSA to inspire clean, healthy eating.